MRasim34/Assignment-5-Creating-a-Github-Account/README.md

 ●	The top one thousand records were loaded into a separate csv file labeled ‘youtube1000.csv’.
 ●	An engine was created to make a connection to mysql and write the data to sql.

-## References
-#Then finally we showed the references that we used in our project.